pancongliang/openshift/operator/oadp/readme.md

   ```

 * Create a CSI Snapshot Backup:

   ```
   velero backup create sample-backup-2 --include-namespaces $NAMESPACE

+  # The VolumeSnapshot is automatically deleted after the backup
+  oc get volumesnapshot -n $NAMESPACE -w
   ```

 * Verify that the status of the Backup is Completed: